-All gifts (donations) or loans received for the conduct of a candidate's election campaign must be deposited directly into their dedicated campaign bank account.
+Any gifts (donations) or loans received for the conduct of a group's election campaign must be deposited directly into the group's dedicated campaign bank account.

-Candidates using their own money to fund their campaign (including money held in a joint account with a spouse) must transfer the money into their dedicated campaign bank account before paying for any electoral expenditure.
+Group members using their own money to fund the group's campaign (including money held in a joint account with a spouse) must transfer the money into the group's dedicated campaign bank account before using it to pay for any electoral expenditure.

-However, candidates should consider only transferring their own funds on an as-needed basis, as any excess amounts deposited into the account cannot simply be withdrawn at the end of the election.
+However, group members should consider only transferring their own funds into the group's dedicated campaign bank account on an as-needed basis, as any excess amounts deposited into the account cannot simply be withdrawn at the end of the election.